Skip to main content

 Reflect

-For example, your counterpart might tell you, “Saroja is so loyal and supportive of her people — they’d walk through fire for her.
-But no matter how much I push, her team keeps missing deadlines.”
+For example, our counterpart might tell us, “Saroja is so loyal and supportive of her friends in class — they would walk through fire for her.
+But no matter how much I push, her friends keep missing submission deadlines.”
+To paraphrase the same, we could say, “So Saroja’s people skills are great, but accountability is a problem.”

 Clarify